 Welcome to the Mt.
 Rainier Railroad and Logging Museum

 Located in the small town of Elbe in beautiful Washington State is a heritage railroad south of Mount Rainier National Park.
 Passengers enjoy steam train rides through the forest and across the glacial fed Upper Nisqually River to a museum located in Mineral, Washington.
 Museum exhibits offer a chance to explore a comprehensive collection of steam logging locomotives and discover the stories behind the pioneers of railroad logging camps in the early to mid 1900’s.
-Excursions and museum visits are scheduled May through October with a thrilling new holiday event this winter!
-There are exciting things happening at the railroad and museum this year.
-We appreciate your interest and hope to welcome you aboard living history soon.
+Excursions and museum visits are scheduled on summer and fall weekends with thrilling holiday excursions each winter!

 Subscribe to learn, save and win!